david-a-wheeler/flex-perms/PROPOSALS.md

   substitutions.
 Before processing a regular expression, the substitutions are applied in order.
 This enables use of predefined regular expressions in larger expressions.
-* "ALL" tool.
-A pseudo-tool named ALL; rules for ALL are *always* tried after the "see" options.
 * Self-test sections.

 Below is a proposed design, with commentary.
 I express this in present tense so we can use this text as documentation if we accept it.

 * * *

+## "ALL" tool

+Sometimes you want to define a pattern and apply it across *many* tools, in an easy way.

+Proposed solution: a pseudo "ALL" tool (a tool subdirectory named "ALL" for each possible decision).
+After trying out the rules for a tool and *all* "see" groups (transitively), the system will try the rules for the pseudo ALL tool.
+Rules for the ALL tool are *always* tried if all the other tools don't have a match.

+Note that conditions in these rules will often need to use `?`.
+At least `tool_input.url?` and maybe `tool_input?.url?` (not sure which).

 ## Substitutions